Null hypersurfaces and trapping horizons: Introduction

 Let $x:M\to\Bm$ be a null hypersurface of a $(n+2)-$dimensional spacetime $(\Bm,\langle,\rangle)$.
-Let $N$ be a null vector field defined on $\Bm$ and anywhere transversal to $M$: we call $N$ a rigging vector field for $M$.
+Let $N$ be a null vector field defined on $\Bm$ and everywhere transversal to $M$: we call $N$ a rigging vector field for $M$.
 Let $\xi$ be the unique null vector field on $M$ such that $\langle N,\xi\rangle=1$ ($\xi$ is called the associated rigged vector field) and $S(N)=ker(x^\star\langle N,\cdot\rangle)$ the associated screen distribution.
-The shape operator $A_N$ (resp. $\sn$) is defined on sections of $TM$ as the projection of the covariant derivative $-\nabla_\cdot N$ (resp. $-\nabla_\cdot\xi$) on the screen distribution along $N$ (resp. $\xi$). $M$ (resp. the screen distribution) is said to be totally umbilical if there is a function $\rho$ (resp. $\lambda$) such that $\sn=\rho P$ (resp. $A_N=\lambda P$), $P$ being the projection from $TM$ onto $S(N)$ along $\xi$.
+The shape operator $A_N$ (resp. $\sn$) is defined on sections of $TM$ as the projection of the covariant derivative $-\bnab_\cdot N$ (resp. $-\bnab_\cdot\xi$) on the screen distribution along $N$ (resp. $\xi$).
+The null hypersurface $M$ (resp. the screen distribution) is said to be totally umbilical if there is a function $\rho$ (resp. $\lambda$) such that $\sn=\rho P$ (resp. $A_N=\lambda P$), $P$ being the projection from $TM$ onto $S(N)$ along $\xi$.
 The vector field $N$ is said to be conformal if there exists a function $\varphi$ such that $A_N=\varphi\sn$.
 A Screen Integrable and Conformal (SIC) rigging is a conformal rigging with integrable associated screen distribution.
-This paper is organized as follows.
-This section is labeled Introduction.
-In the next Section \ref{section2}, we recall the general setup and notations on null hypersurfaces.
-Particularly, we mention some useful results on rigged lightlike hypersurfaces and the behavior of some geometrical objects under the change of rigging.
-Section \ref{section3} is devoted to the main results of this paper.
-We characterize a (marginally) trapped submanifold lying in $M$ by geometric tools of $M$ and show that trapping horizons are minimal null hypersurfaces (null hypersurfaces for which the trace of $\sn$ vanishes).
-We also prove that cross-sections of a Non-Expanding Horizon in a spacetime of constant sectional curvature are space forms of the same sectional curvature.
-More generally, let $(M,g,N)\to\Bm(c)$ be a null hypersurface (of a spacetime of constant sectional curvature $c$) endowed with a SIC rigging $N$.
-We prove that if $M$ is totally umbilical with $\sn=\rho P$, then leaves of the screen distribution are space forms with constant sectional curvature $\kappa=c+2\varphi\rho^2$.
-We investigate the case of Monge null hypersurfaces in Lorentz-Minkowski space $\R^{n+2}_1$ and find that they cannot be foliated by trapped submanifold.
-We also obtain the following results. {\bfseries Theorem A}:~~A null hypersurface $(M,g)$ of a semi-Riemannian space form $(\Bm(c),\bg)$ is totally geodesic if and only if it is minimal. {\bfseries Theorem B}:~~Let $M$ be a null hypersurface of a semi-Riemannian manifold satisfying the null convergence condition.
-Then, $M$ is totally geodesic if and only if $M$ is minimal.
+Let's assume that $N$ is a SIC rigging and call $L$ a generic leaf of the screen distribution.
+Then $L$ is a codimension two spacelike submanifold of $\Bm$ and its normal bundle $TL^\perp$ is spanned by $k=N$ and $\ell=-\xi$, assume to be future directed.
+Expansions of $L$ are given by $\theta^{(k)}=-tr(A_N)|_L$ and $\theta^{(\ell)}=tr(\sn)|_L$.
+Hence when $M$ is minimal (i.e trace of $\sn~$ vanishes), leaves of $S(N)$ are marginally outer trapped submanifolds and $M$ is called a marginally outer trapped tube and leaves of $S(N)$ are called cross-sections.